 Fire insurance as a part of a more comprehensive policy

-All comprehensive home and contents policies include fire insurance coverage.
-Individual policies may define the coverage differently or calculate how they pay fire insurance claims according to different formulas, but fire as a peril is always covered.
+All standard home and contents policies include fire insurance coverage.
+Individual policies may define the coverage differently or calculate how they pay fire insurance claims according to different formulas, but fire as a peril is always covered to a reasonable degree.

 A more comprehensive home and contents policy insures against many more perils than fire.
 It will also cover water damage, vandalism, theft and many more things that can damage your home or its contents.
 Most comprehensive policies will also have more favourable payment terms than a standalone policy, including replacement cost, which will pay to repair or rebuild your home, even if that cost is higher than your policy limits.